Resource Round-up: Opioids & harm reduction

 - Pharmacists as Opioid Stewards: A showcase of the evidence – Watch the recording of the October 2020 webinar and read the key takeaways

-- An evidence-based framework for helping patients using opioids for chronic pain – Watch the recording of the September 2019 webinar and review the slide deck
+- An evidence-based framework for helping patients using opioids for chronic pain – Watch the recording of the September 2019 webinar

 - How you can be an opioid steward – Watch the recording of the June 2018 webinar